prodotnet/SmartPay-SystemDesign/README.md

 ## End Users should be able to:
 - View their current wallet balance in real-time.
-- Link and unlink multiple payment methods (e.g., credit cards, bank accounts).
+- Link and unlink multiple payment methods (credit cards, bank accounts).
 - Make real-time payments to merchants or other users.
 - Top up their wallet using external funding sources.
 - View a full history of transactions, including dates, amounts, and status.